scitran/client/Connecting-and-Authentication.md

          apiKey: [1×1 flywheel.model.UserApiKey]
 ```

-### List and remove instances
+### Multiple instances

-If you already have the client configured, you can simply type

-    st = scitran('stanfordlabs');

-To list the sites you have stored, you can type
+You can store the API key for multiple Flywheel instances.
+To list the sites you have stored, use

     st.listInstances;